Nodal topological superconductivity in nodal-line semimetals: Fate of superconductivity in the ferromagnetic phase

 When ferromagnetic fluctuations become long-ranged, the system may develop a ferromagnetic order below the Curie temperature.
 Here we investigate the fate of pairing orders in the presence of ferromagnetism.
 The normal state Hamiltonian becomes

 where we assume the magnetization along $z$ axis.
 The Fermi surface is split into two spin-polarized sectors by the magnetic order \cite{Chan2016}.
-The interplay between the ferromagnetic order and spin-triplet superconductivity depends on the relative orientations between the magnetization and $\bf d$-vectors of superconducting order parameters. {The matrix forms of order parameters describing ferromagnetism and superconductivity are $\sigma_0 ({\bf M}\cdot \bf s)$ and $i\sigma_y ({\bf d}\cdot{\bf s}) is_y$.
+The interplay between the ferromagnetic order and spin-triplet superconductivity depends on the relative orientations between the magnetization and $\bf d$-vectors of superconducting order parameters.
+The matrix forms of order parameters describing ferromagnetism and superconductivity are $\sigma_0 ({\bf M}\cdot \bf s)$ and $i\sigma_y ({\bf d}\cdot{\bf s}) is_y$ (we are using the conventional definition of $\bf d$-vector for spin-triplet $p$-wave pairings here, although the $\bf d$-vector is independent of $\bf k$).
 To be specific, we denote the orbital-singlet and spin-triplet pairing orders by

 In order to determine the favored pairing channel, we perform a Ginzburg-Landau (GL) free energy analysis.
 Without loss of generality, we choose ${\bf M} = (0,0,M_z)$.
 Including the {quadratic order} term in $\bf d$ and the lowest-order coupling between superconducting orders and {a pre-formed} ferromagnetic order $\bf M$, the GL free energy can be generally expressed as \cite{GL_ferroSC}